Welcome to the blog

 #Create boxplots for this purpose

-#Display on a log2 scale and add the minimum non-zero value to avoid log2(0)
+#Display on a log2 scale and set a minimum non-zero value to avoid log2(0)

 # Set the columns for finding TPM and create shorter names for figures